njsilbiger/MCRBioerosion/README.md

 other metadata is in the metadata.csv file

 **Output**\
-All figures prodced in paper
+All figures produced in paper

 **MBB scripts.R** is the script use for data analysis